Simple Danish Rye

-Make up the First Starter 24 hours before you mix the dough.
+Make up the Final Starter 24 hours before you mix the dough.

 Mix the dough in a bowl.
 There’s no point in kneading it much because there’s not a lot of usable gluten in rye flour so stir it around a bit, cover the bowl and give it about an hour’s fermentation (as much to let it fully hydrate as anything).

 Either wet shape the dough and drop it in an oiled tin or shape it the same way as you would a wheat boule (except it will be a lot more approximate and messy) and place it seam side up in a well floured basket.
 Either way it will prove in three to three and a half hours.